 "Section 125.
-Option to pay fine in lieu of confiscation.-(1) Whenever confiscation of any goods is authorised by this Act, the officer adjudging it may, in the case of any goods, the importation or exportation whereof is prohibited under this Act or under any other law for the time being in force, and shall, in the case of any other goods, give to the owner of the goods 1[or, where such owner is not known, the person from whose possession or custody such goods have been seized,] an option to pay in lieu of confiscation such fine as the said officer thinks fit."
+Option to pay fine in lieu of confiscation.-(1) Whenever confiscation of any goods is authorised by this Act, the officer adjudging it may, in the case of any goods, the importation or exportation whereof is prohibited under this Act or under any other law for the time being in force, and shall, in the case of any other goods, give to the owner of the goods 1/for, where such owner is not known, the person from whose possession or custody such goods have been seized, an option to pay in lieu of confiscation such fine as the said officer thinks fit."

 (iv) A plain reading of the above provision shows that imposition of redemption fine is an option in lieu of confiscation.
-It provides for an opportunity to owner of confiscated goods for release of confiscated goods where there is no restriction on policy provision for domestic clearance, by paying redemption fine.
-I find that in the instant case option to pay the redemption fine can be given to the noticee for clearance of the goods for home consumption.
-The permission of clearance of the goods for home consumption is limited to the goods where there is no policy restriction.
-The importer has also sought for re-export of the goods.
-A fundamental requirement in considering requests for re-export is whether the importer has made a truthful at the time of import.
-In the instant case there has been gross misdeclaration of quantity and value.
-It cannot be the case that an importer indulges in serious fraudulent mis-declaration and on being caught can seek re-export as a matter of right.
-The attempt made by importer stating reasons like consignment having been sent wrongly by supplier and seeking re-export is without basis and is an afterthought, the underlying idea being to minimize losses.
-Here again, the quantum of fine and penalty shall be imposed considering that there is little doubt on the fraudulent nature of these imports as well which is borne out from the fact that the importer did not possess the requisite BIS license for import of Toys.
+It provides for an opportunity to owner of confiscated goods for release of confiscated goods by paying redemption fine where there is no restriction on policy provision for domestic clearance.
+I find that in the instant case option to pay the redemption fine can be given to the noticee for two consignments where Bill of Entry has been filed for clearance of the goods for home consumption and where there is no policy restriction.
+The exporter has also sought for re-export of the goods.
+A fundamental requirement in considering requests for re-export is whether the importer has made a truthful declaration at the time of import.
+In the instant case there has been gross misdeclaration of quantity and value in respect of the two consignments in respect of which bill of entry has been filed.
+It cannot be the case that an importer indulges in serious fraudulent misdeclaration and on being caught can seek re-export as a matter of right.
+In respect of the three consignments where no Bill has been filed for DTA clearance an option to pay the redemption fine can be given to the Noticee for re-export of the goods.
+This request is being considered as besides the fact of bill of entry for home consumption not having been filed there are significant quantities of goods where there is policy restriction for clearance of the goods for home consumption.
+Here again, the quantum of fine shall be imposed considering that there is little doubt on the fraudulent nature of these imports as well which is borne out from the fact that the importer did not possess the requisite BIS license for import of Toys.

-19. Cross Examination sought by the Noticees:
+21. With regards Cross Examination sought by the Noticees: